Frequently Asked Questions

 We are offering ‘Food from your culture’ bags so you can select the origins of some of the items in your bag.
 Unfortunately, we’re only a small enterprise so we don’t have the resources to offer bespoke bags.
 Keeping our administration costs down is one of the main ways that we keep our bag prices low.

-What is this two-tier pricing system about?
+What is this tiered pricing system about?

 The food we eat affects our life chances – from our children’s ability to concentrate in school, to our susceptibility to diet-related illnesses.
 In turn the food we eat is affected by our life chances, particularly because access to unprocessed fresh, nutritious produce is difficult for many.
 Quite simply, here in one of the richest economies in the world, we have a growing number of people who can’t afford to put good food on their plates.

-Our pricing system aims to create a radical new model through which we can break out this cycle.
+Our pricing system aims to create a visionary new model through which we can break out this cycle.
 The Good Food Box model is designed to keep the costs down for everyone (through limiting choice, simplifying our systems, having community based pick ups, working with community volunteers).
 Additionally our pricing system is designed so that those who are more economically comfortable pay a bit more so that those who normally wouldn’t be able to join a veg box scheme, can.
 If the pandemic has shown us one thing, it’s that the health of communities can’t be pulled apart from the health of individuals.
 If we want to live in healthy community with one another we must design systems which can be accessed by all.

 Tiered or sliding scale price structures are much more the norm in the USA, and we are grateful to a number of pioneering farms over there for developing models we can build upon here in the UK (Soul Fire Farm, Rock Steady Farm, Zenger Farm).